 6. Petroleum engineers

-According the CEW, those with bachelor's level engineering degrees don't just earn more than equally-trained grads, they earn more than grads of any discipline, period.
+According the CEW, those with bachelor's level engineering degrees don't just usually earn more than equally-trained grads: they usually earn more than grads of any discipline, period.
 Meanwhile, the BLS notes that of all the different types of engineers, petroleum engineers usually earn the most.
 2010 median salary: $114,080.

 7. Marketing and sales managers

-The CEW reports that marketing managers rank among top earners of virtually all educational levels from limited college training through graduate degrees.
+The CEW reports that marketing managers rank among top earners of virtually all educational levels from limited college education through graduate degrees.
 2010 median salary: $112,800.

 8. Financial managers